ArdenAChen/nba-playoff-comebacks/README.md

 * `requirements.txt`: List of Python packages and libraries required to run the project

 ## Models and Analysis
-The Notebook tests several different attributes of the data to see if there is any correlation between the attribute and the odds of making a comeback when an NBA team is trailing 0-2 in a series.
+I plot and analyze different attributes of each playoff series to see if there's any correlation between the attribute and the odds of making a comeback when an NBA team is trailing 0-2 in a series.
-* Factors that had a moderate or significant correlation or connection to making a comeback are included as factors in a formula that calculates the chance a comeback will happen based on those factors.
+* Factors that had a moderate or significant correlation or connection to making a comeback are compacted into a simple formula that calculates the chance a comeback will happen based on those factors.
   * This formula adds multipliers based on the factors and takes into account things like sample size and $R^2$ scores.
 More on this formula can be found in the Notebook.

 ## Results